 '''

--- coding: utf-8 --

-from django.utils.translation import ugettext_lazy as
+from django.utils.translation import gettext_lazy as

 TEMPLATES = {

 'col_two.html': ('Two columns'),

 'col_three.html': ('Three columns'),

 }

 '''

 Being a normal python file, templates labels can be passed through gettext for translation.

 Note: As templates are still loaded by the Django template loader, the given directory must be reachable by the template loading system.
 Currently filesystem and app\directory loader schemas are tested and supported.